SEKONDA

 Introducing the ‘Win It Wednesday’ concept, sharing a mix of UGC to encourage fan participation on social and just creating simply great content (like their watches).

-Standout product launches
+Standout product launches.

-Nurturing a community
+Nurturing a community.

 One of the key ways we planned to nurture and develop our community of followers was through user-generated content.

-Millions of people wear a SEKONDA watch every day, and a large percentage of those same people share it on social.
+Millions of people wear a Sekonda watch every day, and a large percentage of those same people share it on social.
 We ran ‘As Seen On You’ every other week, where we’d share our favourite watch/outfit photos when we’d been tagged.

-Not only did this encourage others to get involved, it gave us new avenues of brand awareness and inadvertently made thousands of people advocates for the brand.
+Not only did this encourage others to get involved, but it also gave us new avenues of brand awareness and inadvertently made thousands of people advocates for the brand.
 By audience members sharing photos with their watch on their feed, it allowed us to reach their followers indirectly.

-Introducing competitions
+Introducing competitions.

-We dedicated a small amount of our budget towards this campaign and targeted a younger demographic to the current Sekonda audience, running social ads on Facebook and Instagram and encouraging page likes/followers to get involved.
-Once a customer had liked/followed, they’d stop receiving the ads and were in the prize draw for a watch.
-Each week, we would announce a new winner into the ‘Winners Circle’, where we shared their profile on our story to re-generate the excitement and encourage further sharing - it also allowed us to get more UGC (user generated content) for our feed.
-Win win!
+Once a customer had liked/followed, the user would stop receiving the ads and would be in the prize draw for a watch.
+Each week, we would announce a new winner into the ‘Winners Circle’, where we shared their profile on our story to re-generate the excitement and encourage further sharing - it also allowed us to get more UGC (user-generated content) for our feed.
+Win-win!

-Working with influencers
+Working with influencers.

-With the assigned budget available, we ran paid ads on Instagram and/or Facebook, pushing various creative routes to new audiences, A/B testing and carefully adjusting the spending to maximise potential.
 When targeting was successful (and the audiences were now aware of Sekonda) we handed these segments over to the paid team so they could target them with a different ad format which was more conversion-focused - and then we (the brand team) could focus our budget on testing for new people and getting the brand in front of new younger audiences.

-This exercise was much more than just reaching new audiences; it helped us identify new growth areas for the brand, drove new traffic to the website who may not have visited (or been interested) beforehand and either provided conversions or useful insight.
+This exercise was much more than just reaching new audiences; it helped us identify new growth areas for the brand, drove new traffic to the website that may not have visited (or been interested) beforehand and either provided conversions or useful insight.

-Crafting content that’s relevant
+Crafting relevant content.

 • Nonsense Pit